chocolatey/choco-wiki/FeaturesBranding.md

 ## Requirements for branding

-**NOTE:** Branding of Chocolatey GUI will only available to our Business License customers, and requires a special build of Chocolatey GUI.
-The version of Chocolatey GUI that ships on the Chocolatey Community Repository does not include the ability to apply branding.
-If you would like more information about the branded version of Chocolatey GUI, please reach out to support via the normal channels.
+> :memo: **NOTE:** Branding of Chocolatey GUI is only available to our Business License customers, and requires the **Chocolatey GUI licensed extension** (chocolateygui.extension) to be installed, alongside Chocolatey GUI.
+Currently, the chocolateygui.extension package is only available in a beta version, please reach out to support via the normal channels to get access to the package.

 In order for branding to work, there are a number of image files that are required.
 These have to be named exactly as the following: